doodack/filebase/README.md

 Filebase is a simple library that stores data in JSON files.
 It is suitable for small projects that do not require a full-fledged database.

+**The library is not ready for production yet.
+The main reason for this is lack of thread safety.**

 ##API
 ###FilebaseContext
 ####FilebaseContext(string rootPath)